 Rental property investors can purchase tenant-occupied homes in a variety of strong markets across the country, and start collecting rental income as soon as they close.

-We even make property management easy.
+Our certified property management teams makes it easy.
 This allows buyers to separate investing from operations, and own rental property without geographic barriers.
 In fact, more than 90% of our rental property buyers live in markets that are at least 250 miles from where they are investing.

 Even if you get swept up in the holiday hubbub and don’t get around to real estate investing this winter, don’t let the FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.